CORONAVIRUS DISEASE 2019 (COVID-19) UPDATE

 Several governments in South and Central America have declared “state of emergency”, establishing, among other measures, the closure of borders.
-Others have enacted national quarantine to prevent the spread of the virus forcing the closure of our locations, but they continue operating remotely.
+Others have enacted national quarantine to prevent the spread of the virus by forcing the closure of our locations, but they continue operating remotely.
 Despite the challenging environment, operations continue to function.

-Generally, business in China is returning to normal.
-Nation-wide, work resumption is above 80%.
-China’s manufacturing sector is also recovering with factories across the nation resuming production.
-Hubei Province ended its lockdown on March 25, work and production resumption to begin.
-Lockdown for Wuhan City will also end on April 8.
-China’s production has returned to close to normal.
+Business in China has returned to normal.
 Transport movements, including trucking services, are also returning to normal status.
-China export trade starts to feel some impact due to supply chain disruption and the closure of business and manufacturing overseas.
+China export trade impact continues due to supply chain disruption and the closure of business and manufacturing overseas.

-For the rest of Asia Pacific, due to the increasing number of confirmed cases reported in several countries across South Asia, most of the local governments have stepped up their containment controls.
+For the rest of Asia Pacific, due to the increasing number of confirmed cases reported, most of the local governments have stepped up their containment controls.
 These measures include but are not limited to 14 days self-isolation for travellers, restricted community movement and border controls.
 We have enacted additional health and safety measures, and activating our Business Continuity Plans where necessary and required.